Santo Domingo Church (Quezon City): Architecture

 In the nave of the church there are eight colorful murals by National Artist Carlos Francisco depicting the life and times of Santo Domingo de Guzmán, the Spaniard who founded the Order of Preachers.
-Francisco’s murals are just below the equally brilliant murals of the Four Evangelists in vivid brown tones by Vicente García Llamas.
+Francisco's murals are just below the equally brilliant murals of the Four Evangelists in vivid brown tones by Vicente García Llamas.

-Curved windows of the church frame masterful stained-glass designs by Galo Ocampo whose bases show different ecclesiastical seals.
+The curved windows of the church are stained glass designs by Galo Ocampo whose bases show different ecclesiastical seals.
 The windows depict the original 15 Mysteries of the Holy Rosary as well as the Battles of Lepanto and La Naval de Manila; and the martyrdoms of San Vicente Liem de la Paz and San Francisco Capillas, Dominican protomartyrs of Vietnam and China, respectively.
-Right behind Sto.
-Domingo Church’s facade is an intricately carved panels and stained glass windows lie a treasure trove of the Philippines’ rich cultural heritage and the object of centuries-old devotion, the image of Our Lady of the Rosary, La Naval de Manila, the oldest Philippine-made ivory Marian icon in the country.
+Right behind Santo Domingo Church's facade is an intricately carved panels and stained glass windows lie a treasure trove of the Philippines' rich cultural heritage and the object of centuries-old devotion, the image of Our Lady of the Rosary, La Naval de Manila, the oldest Philippine-made ivory Marian icon in the country.

-The First Altar Boys

-During the first few days of the new church, 3 boys playing on the grounds of the church were seen and recruited them by then Prior of the convent/church, Fr.
-Pedro Tejeron, O.P.
-They were 13-Year old Augustus C.A.
-Feria, his brother 11-year old Victory A. Feria and their nephew, 11-year old Vicente F. Sison.

-On another note, Edilberto P.Feria and his brother, Reynaldo P. Feria joined the first Tiple of the Sto.
-Domingo Church.